fpom/ecco/README.md

 You may also want to run `docker run -p 8000:8000 -u ecco -w /home/ecco franckpommereau/ecco jupyter-notebook --no-browser --port=8000 --ip=0.0.0.0` to start only `Jupyter Notebook` without `JupyterHub`.

 To run a specific version of `ecco`, use `docker run ... franckpommereau/ecco:VERSION ...` where version is one of the tags listed on [ecco Github page](https://github.com/fpom/ecco/tags).

-## `ecco` CLI and GUI

-You may copy `ecco.py` somewhere in your `PATH`, renaming it to `ecco`.
-Then, running just `ecco` will start the Docker container and point your browser onto the freshly started Jupyter Notebook.
-Stop the container with `Ctrl-C` in the terminal from which you've stared `ecco`.

-Since `ecco` runs inside a Docker container, you will not find your files, and everything done inside the container will be lost when it shuts down.
-To work around this, use option `--mount` that allows to access a local directory from within the container.
-For instance `ecco --mount workdir` creates a directory `workdir` inside the container that gives access to your local directory `workdir` so that everything that is saved to it is also saved outside of the container.
-You may use `--mount` has many times as necessary.

-Option `--tag` allows to run a specific version of `ecco` and defaults to the lastest.
-Option `--port` allows to change the TCP port on which `jupyter-notebook` is available, and it defaults to `8000`.

-An experimental option `--gui` provides desktop integration.
-It's experimental since it has been tested only under Linux/Gnome so far, but in principle it should work everywhere else.
-To use it, you'll have to install package `PySide2` that provides the portable graphical library.
-That done, you may run `ecco --gui --no-browse` on you session startup to run a background instance of the container and install an icon in the system tray.
-The other options are available too of course, in particular `--mount`.
-Right-clicking on the tray icon yields a menu that allows to point your browser onto the running `jupyter-notebook` (which `--no-browse` avoided), or shutting down the container and the GUI.

-Lastly, after its own options, `ecco` accepts any command with options to be run inside the container instead of `juputer-notebook`.
-Other, more specific, options are available, run `ecco --help` to list them.

 ## Automated installation